zdhxiong/mdui/docs/en/frameworks/aurelia.md

-After completing the [installation](/en/docs/2/getting-started/installation#npm) of mdui, you'll need to perform some additional packages and configurations.

-Install the Aurelia MDUI bridge (Aurelia 2 only)
+After completing the [installation](/en/docs/2/getting-started/installation#npm) of mdui, you'll need to install and configure an additional package (Aurelia 2 only)

 ```shell
 npm install aurelia-mdui --save